-We also try to change the Government's laws and policies so that they are better for children and young people.
+We tell members of parliament (MPs) and peers what children and young people want and what they think about their lives.
+We try to change the government's laws and policies so that they are better for children and young people.

 Find out more about our parliamentary work

 Many of the words we use to talk about our work in parliament can be quite unusual.
 If you want an explanation of how parliament works or what an MP or all party parliamentary group is, please visit our glossary of parliamentary terms.